rebecca1230/IntrotoIM/midtermProject/README.md

 # Midterm Journal

 **What is the midterm project about?** The midterm project is about creating a 2 players table hockey where the needed elements are:
-(1) strikers/mallets the players will use to hit (2) the puck(the name of the disk being pass back and forth between the players.
+(1) the paddles the players will use to hit (2) the puck(the name of the disk being pass back and forth between the players.
 The players can choose four 3 types of tournaments, classified by the number of goals needed to win the game: (1) 7 goals; (2) 9 goals; (3) 11 goals.

 ## 2/18(Thursday)